jane/react-whirligig/README.md

 _default: false_
 A boolean flag that turns off the snap-to-slide feature.
 If set, the Track will not animate scrolling to stop at a slide.

+### slideTo:_number_
+_default: 0_
+The index to which the track should transition if it is not already there.
+This is distinct from `startAt` in that `startAt` is only effective when the component mounts and does not transition, but moves immediately to the given slide.
+The `slideTo` prop is meant to be used as a mechanism for the consuming component to directly control when and where the track transitions to.

 ### startAt:_number_
 _default: 0_
 The Slide index that will be the "active" slide when the Track mounts.
 The value will be normalized to be within the range of the length of the Track's children.